mdelsole/NEXUS/README.md

 # NEXUS

-**Nexus**: A specialized area of the cell membrane involved in intercellular communication and adhesion; a synapse.
+**Nexus**: A specialized layer of the cell membrane involved in intercellular communication and adhesion; a synapse.

 This is a WIP biologically-inspired approach to creating a neural network for object recognition, and eventually artificial imagination.